-Carred from the natural beauty of the Canadian Rockies, SilverTip is a world-class, 7200-yard championship course located in Canmore, Alberta Canada.
+Caned from the natural beauty of the Canadian Ruckles, SilverTip is a world-class, 7200-yard championship course located in Cannore, Alberta Canada.
 Designed by the renowned golf architect Les Furber, SilverTip is as challenging as it is spectacular!

-At SilverTip, golf is much more than a game.
-It's about being in touch with nature.
-Where you are surrounded by some of the world's most spectacular scenery, and where moments of solitude are broken by the voices of nature.
+A Sherip, polis much moe han a game.
+Ys abodheing in touch with nature.
+Where you are surrounded by some oit he world's most speciacular sceneng, and where moments of solitude are broken by the micras of nature.